 The following components should be identified after the abstract:

-It should include the exact methods or observations of experiments.
+Materials and Methods: It includes the exact methods or observations of experiments.
 If an apparatus is used, its manufacturer’s name and address should be stipulated in parenthesis.
 If the method is established, give reference but if the method is new, give enough information so that another author can perform it.
-If a drug is used, its generic name, dose and route of administration must be given.
+If a drug is used, its generic name, dose, and route of administration must be given.
 Standard units of measurements and chemical symbols of elements do not need to be defined.

-They must be presented in the form of text, tables and figures.
-The contents of the tables should not be all repeated in the text.
+They must be presented in the form of text, tables, and figures.
+Take care that the text does not repeat data that are presented in tables and/or figures.
+Only emphasize and summarize the essential features of the main results.
 Tables and figures must be numbered consecutively as appeared in the text and should be organized in separate pages at the end of article while their location should be mentioned in the main text.
-Long articles may need sub-headings within some sections (especially the Results and Discussion parts) to clarify their contents.

 Tables and figures:

-It should emphasize the present findings and the variations or similarities with other researches done by other researchers.
+Discussion: It should emphasize the present findings and the variations or similarities with other researches done by other researchers.
 The detailed results should not be repeated in the discussion again.
-Emphasize the new and important aspects of the study.
+It must emphasize the new and important aspects of the study.

-This part should include a statement thanking those who contributed substantially with work relevant to the study.
-It should include persons who provided technical help, writing assistance and name of departments that provided only general support.
+This part includes a statement thanking those who contributed substantially with work relevant to the study but does not have authorship criteria.
+It includes those who provided technical help, writing assistance and name of departments that provided only general support.
 You must mention financial support in the study.
-Otherwise; write this sentence "There is no financial support in this study. " .
+Otherwise; write this sentence "There is no financial support in this study".

 Any conflict of interest (financial or otherwise) and sources of financial support must be listed in the Acknowledgements.
 It includes providers of supplies and services from a commercial organization.
 Any commercial affiliation must be disclosed, regardless of providing the funding or not.